Is it any surprise so many home sellers are wondering “Do I need home staging?” Especially when their Realtor says, “Your house is fine as is!”

 Their manager even encouraged all the agents to offer a 2-hour consultation, and to either pay up front, or to reimburse at closing.

 Susan shared her observations on what makes Staging Diva Home Staging Business Training unique.
-It’s been 5 years since she took the program and started her business, so she can offer perspective looking back at how it helped her.

 I appreciate that Susan mentions that Staging Diva Home Staging Training is also appropriate for seasoned stagers who aren’t having the business success they’d like.